IBCC Issues SOPs For Conduction Of Federal Board Exams - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jun, 2021 ) :Under the directions of Minister of Federal education and Professional Training Shafqat Mahmood, Inter board Committee of Chairmen (IBCC) had prepared special guidelines for the students and teachers that will be adopted in the SSC and HSSC annual examinations 2021.

-Education Ministry in its message said that it was the joint responsibility of the students, parents' teachers and examination staff to ensure implementation of COVID-19 SOPs for conduction of Federal Board of Intermediate and Secondary Education (FBISE) exams 2021 across the country.
+Education Ministry in a message stated that it was the joint responsibility of the students, parents' teachers and examination staff to ensure implementation of COVID-19 SOPs for conduction of the exams of all educational Board of Intermediate and Secondary Educations (BISE's) across the country.

 Sharing the SOPs details with APP, the official source said the examination halls surface will be disinfected and cleaned on regular basis to reduce the risk of infection.